-Go to any jazz jam session and you’ll see one book on stage.
-The Real Book.
+Go to any jazz jam session and you’ll see one book on stage: The Real Book.

 The Real Book is a large tome with text that looks like someone took handwritten music charts, photocopied them, and then stuck them in a binder.

 Each page is a jazz standard.
-All Blues by Miles Davis, Autumn Leaves by Johnny Mercer, A Night in Tunisia by Dizzy Gillespie...even some more esoteric tunes like Peaches in Regalia by Frank Zappa.
+"All Blues" by Miles Davis, "Autumn Leaves" by Johnny Mercer, "A Night in Tunisia" by Dizzy Gillespie, and even more esoteric tunes like "Peaches in Regalia" by Frank Zappa.

 It was heaven.

-The Real Book answered a simple question for musicians, “How do we play that song?”
+The Real Book answered a simple question for musicians: “How do we play that song?”

-The goal for the Real Startup Book is to answer a simple question for startups, “How do I learn about the different aspects of my business model?”
+The goal for The Real Startup Book is to answer a simple question for startups: “How do I learn about the different aspects of my business model?”

-We have unanswered questions about our business and the answers lie out in the real world with real users.
+We have unanswered questions about our business, and the answers lie out in the real world with real users.
 With each question we ask about our business model, there is a method to answer it.

 The Real Startup Book will help us find those answers by showing us which methods are the most appropriate.
-The methods should be adaptable for our situation, in our industry, in our country, in our business model.
+The methods should be adaptable for our situation, in our industry, in our country, and in our business model.